TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/rowClickOptions.md

 </div>
 </pre>
 #####
-In Javascript in angular controller you should have variable with name equals **options** value.
+In Javascript in an angular controller you should have a variable with a name that equals the **options** value.
-You can change grid options dynamically after grid loading.
-In example below grid setting **rowClick** can be changed using function 'rowClick'.
+You can change the grid options dynamically after the grid loading.
+In the example below the grid setting **rowClick** can be changed using the function 'rowClick'.

 <pre class="brush:js">
  var sampleModule = angular.module("SampleModule", ['TGrid'])